YCChenVictor/blog-frontend/src/posts/software/design-pattern/prototype.md

 * some confidential informations may need the customized styles to emphasize only used in this particular file for particular meetings

 Prototype design pattern serves as the same concepts of the copy process (option 1); for **creating** new object by **clone** other object and do required modifications **at run time**.

-## Why?

-* run time saving (no need to reconstructure the file)
-* avoid objects created dependent on class (we do not need to modify class to create new objects, which may affect the objects created after the midification)
-* some private field must only connected to this object cannot be used in other object

-## How? & What?

 ### the concept of copy